9 Treatment Options for Pinched Nerves in the Back and Neck

 A pinched nerve can develop in the neck and upper spine, middle back and lower back, sometimes causing radiating pain down the legs.
 While a pinched nerve can form in other parts of the body, the spine is one of the most common areas to develop a pinched nerve.

 Fortunately, non-surgical treatments are available to alleviate pain without the need for extensive surgery or downtime.
 For more severe symptoms, a spinal physician may recommend a surgical procedure if symptoms don’t improve with non-surgical treatment.
-Learn how to heal a pinched nerve and promote spinal health.
+Learn how to heal a spinal pinched nerve and promote your health.

 6 Non-Surgical Treatments for Pinched Nerve Relief